openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Authorization Code Flow {#authorization-code-flow}

-The Authorization Code Flow uses the grant type `authorization_code` as defined in [@!RFC6749] to issue Credentials.
+The Authorization Code Flow uses the grant type `authorization_code` as defined in [@!RFC6749] to issue Access Tokens.

 Figure 1 shows the two flows that can be implemented for the issuance of the Credentials, as outlined in this specification:
 * **Wallet-initiated flow**, described in (#use-case-4) or (#use-case-6);